kunalkeshan/mkd-blog/README.md

 3. Archive written articles.
 4. Allow Tags/Categories for articles.
 5. Like a comment.
-6. Implementing Editor.js to create easy to use Text Editor.
+6. Implementing Editor.js Or TinyMCE to create easy to use Text Editor.
 7. Light and Dark Mode Toggle Feature.
+8. Share to Social Media buttons.
+Copy it to Clipboard.
+9. Highlight text and options to share it on twitter, and other social media along with copy to clipboard option.
+10. Embed Article Option.

 # mkd-blog Core Logic and Maintenance